Second Italo-Ethiopian War: Second Italian advance

 As the progress of the Christmas Offensive slowed, Italian plans to renew the advance on the northern front began as Mussolini had given permission to use poison gas (but not mustard gas) and Badoglio received the Italian III Corps and the Italian IV Corps in Eritrea during early 1936.
+Late in the year, Ras Desta Damtu assembled up his army in the area around Dolo to invade Italian Somaliland.
+Between 12 and 16 January 1936, the Italians defeated the Ethiopians at the Battle of Genale Doria.
+The Regia Aeronautica destroyed the army of Ras Desta, Ethiopians claiming that poison gas was used.
 On 20 January, the Italians resumed their northern offensive at the First Battle of Tembien (20 to 24 January) in the broken terrain between the Warieu Pass and Makale.
 The forces of Ras Kassa were defeated, the Italians using phosgene gas and suffering 1,082 casualties against 8,000 Ethiopian casualties according to an Ethiopian wireless message intercepted by the Italians.
+Despite these impressive victories, on 30 January 1936, Mussolini warned the Italian public that at least another year would be required to complete the conquest of Ethiopia.

 From 10 to 19 February, the Italians captured Amba Aradam and destroyed Ras Mulugeta's army in the Battle of Amba Aradam (Battle of Enderta).
 The Ethiopians suffered massive losses and poison gas destroyed a small part of Ras Mulugeta's army, according to the Ethiopians.
 During the slaughter following the attempted withdrawal of his army, both Ras Mulugeta and his son were killed.
 The Italians lost 800 killed and wounded while the Ethiopians lost 6,000 killed and 12,000 wounded.
 From 27 to 29 February, the armies of Ras Kassa and Ras Seyoum were destroyed at the Second Battle of Tembien.
 Ethiopians again argued that poison gas played a role in the destruction of the withdrawing armies.

 In early March, the army of Ras Imru was attacked, bombed and defeated in what was known as the Battle of Shire.
 In the battles of Amba Aradam, Tembien and Shire, the Italians suffered about 2,600 casualties and the Ethiopians about 15,000; Italian casualties at the Battle of Shire being 969 men.
 The Italian victories stripped the Ethiopian defences on the northern front, Tigré province had fallen most of the Ethiopian survivors returned home or took refuge in the countryside and only the army guarding Addis Ababa stood between the Italians and the rest of the country.